Rethinking Symmetric Matrix Factorization: A More General and Better Clustering Perspective

 \end{proof} \begin{cor} If $\lambda>\frac{1}{2}(\|\mM\|_F+\|\mM-\mH_0\mP_0^{T}\|_F-\sigma_n(\mM))$ and $\mP_0=\mH_0$, then any algorithm decreases the objective in (\ref{eq:split}) will result in $\mP^*=\mH^*$. \end{cor} \begin{proof} This is established by Lemma~\ref{lem:bound:iterat} and Theorem~\ref{thm:hals}. \end{proof}

-\begin{dis} In our case, $\mH$ is symmetric, not necessarily semi-positive definite (SPD).
+\begin{dis} In our case, $\mM$ is symmetric, not necessarily positive semi-definite (PSD).
 To compute $\sigma_n(\mM)$, which can be negative, it is very time-consuming if eigenvalue decomposition is utilized given its complexity level being $\mathcal{O}(n^3)$ when $n$ is large.
-Therefore, we can divide into the following cases: \begin{itemize} \item when $\mH$ is SPD, then $\lambda>\frac{1}{2}(\|\mM\|_F+\|\mM-\mH_0\mP_0^{T}\|_F)$ will naturally satisfy the requirement, admitting desired optimal solutions. \item when $\mH$ is not SPD, we can first compute the leading eigenvalue ($t$) by power iteration or Lanczos method~\cite{kuczynski1992estimating}, which gives $\mathcal{O}(log(n)/k)$ and $\mathcal{O}((log(n)/k)^2)$ convergence rate, respectively~\cite{wright2022high}.
+Therefore, we can divide it into the following cases: \begin{itemize} \item when $\mM$ is PSD, then $\lambda>\frac{1}{2}(\|\mM\|_F+\|\mM-\mH_0\mP_0^{T}\|_F)$ will naturally satisfy the requirement, admitting desired optimal solutions. \item when $\mM$ is not PSD, we can first compute the leading eigenvalue ($t$) by power iteration or Lanczos method~\cite{kuczynski1992estimating}, which gives $\mathcal{O}(log(n)/k)$ and $\mathcal{O}((log(n)/k)^2)$ convergence rate, respectively~\cite{wright2022high}.
 By setting $\lambda>\frac{1}{2}(\|\mM\|_F+\|\mM-\mH_0\mP_0^{T}\|_F+|t|)$, one can verify that it will obtain desired solution with significantly reduced complexity than eigenvalue decomposition. \end{itemize} \end{dis}

-To end this proof part, we finally propose an efficient algorithm which will \textbf{decrease the objective monotonically}.
+To end this proof part, we propose an efficient algorithm that will \textbf{decrease the objective monotonically}.

 By noticing $\mH\mP^T=\vh_i\vp_i^T+\sum_{j\neq i}\vh_j\vp_j^T$, we can optimize $\mH$ and $\mP$ column by column.
 Different from the column-wise update process proposed in other studies~\cite{shi2017inexact, vandaele2016efficient}, there is no assumption needed in our update algorithm, the update formula in our method is much more straightforward and a detailed proof of sufficient decrease in objective function with our method is provided.